 Blue Bloods is not very credible.
-Tom Selleck has a constant scowl on his face, and does not seem to be happy in his job.
-Not a gray hair on his head or stache (Just for Men, black shoe polish???), and it is improbable that his father would still be alive (let alone the actor playing his Dad, who is 72).
+Tom Selleck has a constant scowl on his face, does not seem to be happy in his job, and he swills scotch by the gallon.
+Not a gray hair on his head or stache (Just for Men, black shoe polish???).
+I always liked him in earlier TV series, and in movies.

-Donny Wahlberg's character does things as a detective (threatening to kill or shoot suspects, physical brutality) which would put him in jail.
+Donny Wahlberg's character does things as a detective (threatening to kill or shoot suspects, physical brutality, rudeness) which would put him in jail, get killed, or cause a lawsuit against the department.
 His dad (Selleck) warns him over and over that he will not always get away with what he does, but Danny is an inconsiderate dolt.
 It is humorous that he and his wife have New York accents, but no one else in their family does.

 Sunday dinner is a good touch, and the scenes of New York are pretty cool.
 The arrogance that the Reagan family has in solving every crime in NYC is not believable, especially when Danny pushes his sister to take shortcuts.
 Erin is touted as being tough, but looks like she is about to break down crying any moment.
 For all of the religious praise for this program, the characters drink constantly, and Danny does not set a good example as a human being.
 I can appreciate that people in law enforcement need support and faith, due to what they deal with on a daily basis.